aws/aws-application-networking-k8s/docs/how-it-works.md

    kubectl apply -f examples/deploy-v0.0.1.yaml
    ```

-## Using the Gateway API Controller
+## Using the AWS Gateway API Controller

 The first part of this section provides an example of setting up of service-to-service communications on a single cluster.
 The second section extends that example by creating another inventory service on a second cluster on a different VPC, and spreading traffic to that service across the two clusters and VPCs.
+Both clusters are created using `eksctl`, with both clusters created from the same account by the same cluster admin.

 ### Set up single-cluster/VPC service-to-service communications